 Although it can be tempting to market to everyone as an attempt to rapidly grow your clientele, casing the widest net is not the answer.
 In fact, attempting to reach out to anyone and everyone can stunt portfolio growth.

 Alternatively, define your ideal client and identify your target market.
 Outline demographics (age, gender, and profession) and psychographics (values, beliefs, and goals).
 Specializing in a specific niche allows you to better understand and serve your perfect client.
 For example, some financial advisors choose to work with entrepreneurs, widows, or company executives.

 Prospective outreach is one of the most effective portfolio-building methods for new advisors.
 Effectively understanding the success of calling campaigns involves keeping track of the number of calls made, how many people you spoke with, and the quantity of resulting appointments.

 During outreach, even incomplete calls (calls that went unanswered) can be transformed into opportunities.
 Always leave a voicemail.
 Most people assume that if an unknown number call is important, the person will leave a voicemail.
-Give prospective clients your name, somewhat vague pitch, and a simple hook, encouraging the prospect to call back.
+Give prospective clients your name, a strong yet vague pitch, and a simple hook to encourage the prospect to call back.